Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Experimental Results

 \section{Experimental Results}

-In this section, we first present our experimental setup and the perturbation sources we consider in this work.
-Second, we present a study of the selection of the PST step using our MMD-based method.
-Third, we present our main robustness results, followed by a few `not cherry picked' visualizations of the knee and brain MRI reconstructed images.
+In this section, we start by illustrating our experimental setup, baselines, and the instability sources and the generalization challenges considered in this work.
+Subsequently, we present results for the process-switching time (PST) step selection through our MMD-based method.
+Following this, we present the primary results showcasing the robustness of our approach.
+Furthermore, we present visualizations illustrating knee and brain MRI reconstructions.